tsackton/taelgar/Gazetteer/West Coast/Chardonian Empire/Chardon/Chardon.md

 # Chardon
 >[!info]+ Information
 > A city in the [[Chardonian Empire]], the [[West Coast Region]]

+%%needs:
+- copy notes from emails, OneNote, various other places
+- copy DM information and various mentions in Obsidan notes
+- clean up map, precincts, sketch out a bit more vibes of different parts of the city
+%%

 Chardon is a city of many things.
 It is the capitol and seat of government of the [[Chardonian Empire]].
 It is a major center of learning and magic.
 It is a trade hub and economic powerhouse.